-- A general climate of mistrust, slow generational turnover, and the degradation of infrastructure hinder the integration of economic actors and the adoption of innovative and eco-sustainable solutions.
-Society also lacks a culture of waste recycling. - Low environmental sensitivity creates an unfavourable climate for the spread of sustainable (organic) agriculture and the adoption of circular production processes, which are also hampered by the reduction of public support.
+A general climate of mistrust, slow generational turnover, and the degradation of infrastructure hinder the integration of economic actors and the adoption of innovative and eco-sustainable solutions.
+Society also lacks a culture of waste recycling.

+Low environmental sensitivity creates an unfavourable climate for the spread of sustainable (organic) agriculture and the adoption of circular production processes, which are also hampered by the reduction of public support.
 At the farm level, the valorisation of waste is limited and often faced with ineffective techniques.
 This hinders the spread of bio-based productions, to which inefficient logistics contribute.
-Even if the price of biomass is low, the final bio-based product does not have a good quality-price ratio. - A few large producers of fertilizers (mostly mineral fertilizers) dominate the market, while the growing isolation of countries makes access to raw materials (such as phosphorus) more difficult and contributes to their price increase.
-The large companies cater to their country's fertilizer needs, increasing their use efficiency through customized solutions and new technologies for mineral extraction. - Environmental policy is inconsistent and unresponsive, and the bioeconomy and circular economy languish due to the closure of national economies and the lack of environmental objectives.
-Traditional agricultural lobbies, dominated by a few major players, increase their influence on political decision-makers, while the integration of local actors to organize integrated supply chains is not supported by adequate regional policies. - The scarcity of investments in R&D limits the development of technologies with low environmental impact. - The search of th - 377 quality finished products, which therefore cannot compete with mineral fertilizers.
-Small-scale plants are present only in some areas with strong production specialization, but their diffusion is hindered by generalmistrust and difficulty in establishing relationships.
+Even if the price of biomass is low, the final bio-based product does not have a good quality-price ratio.
+A few large producers of fertilizers (mostly mineral fertilizers) dominate the market, while the growing isolation of countries makes access to raw materials (such as phosphorus) more difficult and contributes to their price increase.
+The large companies cater to their country's fertilizer needs, increasing their use efficiency through customized solutions and new technologies for mineral extraction.

+Environmental policy is inconsistent and unresponsive, and the bioeconomy and circular economy languish due to the closure of national economies and the lack of environmental objectives.
+Traditional agricultural lobbies, dominated by a few major players, increase their influence on political decision-makers, while the integration of local actors to organize integrated supply chains is not supported by adequate regional policies.

+The scarcity of investments in R&D limits the development of technologies with low environmental impact.
+There is also a lack of technological solutions for the adequate reuse of agricultural waste.
+This leads to poor quality finished products, which therefore cannot compete with mineral fertilizers.
+Small-scale plants are present only in some areas with strong production specialization, but their diffusion is hindered by general mistrust and difficulty in establishing relationships.

-380 On the environmental front, the inappropriate treatment of agricultural residues contributes to the pollution 381 of natural resources.
+On the environmental front, the inappropriate treatment of agricultural residues contributes to the pollution of natural resources.

-382 THIRD SCENARIO: BBFs ON POLARIZATION PATH
+THIRD SCENARIO: BBFs ON POLARIZATION PATH

-383 Main elements of context scenario: Agriculture on unequal paths
+Main elements of context scenario: Agriculture on unequal paths

 Territorial fragmentation.
 A business-oriented elite dominates agricultural supply chains.
-A business oriented elite dominates European institutions and sets the policy agenda.
+A business-oriented elite dominates European institutions and sets the policy agenda.
 Rapid technology development focuses on production and energy efficiency.
 Environmental awareness is limited to the neighbourhoods of the wealthy upper class.